JasperGame/zepeto-modules/Release/Gesture/docs/README.md

 - This feature only works for gesture that are pose.

   <img width="700" alt="image" src="./images/GuideImage6.png">

+#### If you have a screen rotation feature in your world
+- If you have a screen rotation button in your world, make sure to use the Custom Touchpad Controller located in the **ZepetoGesture > Prefab > Custom Touchpad Controller**.
+-  All you have to do is drag and drop those prefabs to replace the prefabs in the Zepeto Player Script located in the ZepetoPlayers gameObject.

 #### How to sync multiplayer
 - For multiplayer synchronization, after downloading [[Multiplay Component]](../../MultiplayComponent/), check **Use Zepeto Gesture API** of ZepetoPlayersManager placed in the scene.
          <img width="700" alt="image" src="./images/GuideImage4.png">